dev-pods/ai-in-actions/.github/steps/1-step.md

 - 🔐 **Simple Permissions**: The `models: read` permission grants the `GITHUB_TOKEN` access to the GitHub Models inference API for making AI requests.

-- 🎯 **Easy Integration**: For this exercise, we'll use the official [actions/ai-inference](https://github.com/actions/ai-inference) action, which provides a very simple path to using GitHub Models in GitHub Actions.
+- 🎯 **Easy Integration**: The official [actions/ai-inference](https://github.com/actions/ai-inference) action provides a very simple path to using GitHub Models in GitHub Actions.

 > [!TIP]
 >